Define and Build Indexes

 You can build/re-build indexes as follows:

-• Using the BUILD INDEX SQL command to build specified indexes, or build all indexes defined for a table, a schema, or the current namespace.
-This option is safe to use on a live system.
+Using the BUILD INDEX SQL command to build specified indexes, or build all indexes defined for a table, a schema, or the current namespace.
+For live systems, InterSystems recommends using this option.

 The preferred way of building indexes systems is to use the BUILD INDEX SQL command.
 Building an index does the following: